School Holiday Activities for Animal Lovers | Animal Encounters for Kids

 Brisbane City Council Environment Centres

 If you haven’t visited one of the Brisbane City Council Environment Centres you’re missing out!
 Not only are they free to visit, but they also have a huge range of options to keep kids of all ages engaged and entertained.
 Throughout the school holidays, they each run a program of events with walks, hands-on animal experiences, and creative play.
-Check out our reviews of some of our favourite Environment Centres:
+Check out our reviews of some of our favourite environment centres:

-RSPCA Junior Crew Program
+RSPCA School Holiday Program

 Lone Pine Koala Sanctuary